prabhatkc/ct-recon/DLdenoise/README.md

-# Horovod with PyTorch based Deep Learning (DL) for CT denoising applications
+# Horovod with PyTorch based Deep Learning (DL) for CT denoising applications #

-### Highlights
+## Highlights ##

 1. Multi-GPU implementation for generative (GAN), as well as single loss function based DL, models.
 2. Options to integrate different prior terms (like the NLM, TV) to the loss function.
 3. Options to read training pairs in different formats like npz, h5, images.
-4. Validation loss is accompanied with SSIM, RMSE from the tuning set at the time of training
+4. Validation loss is accompanied with SSIM, RMSE from the tuning set at the time of training.
+5. Use any network architecture in a plug-n-play manner.

 ```
 usage: main_hvd.py [-h] [--model-name MODEL_NAME] [--nepochs NEPOCHS] [--cuda] [--batches-per-allreduce BATCHES_PER_ALLREDUCE]